Connecting the Cascades to the Rockies

 - March 2018: Forest collaboration makes progress in northeast Washington

-Follow us at Columbia Highlands Wilderness on Facebook for the latest updates!
+Follow us at Columbia Highlands Wilderness on Facebook for updates!

 Here the mystique of the American West lives on.
 Historic valley-bottom ranches maintain habitat and open space.
 Wildlands teem with abundant and diverse wildlife and locally-owned timber mills provide family-wage jobs and wood products.